pixelbaker/Kotlin-RayTracer/README.md

-# Kotlin-Raytracer
+# Kotlin-RayTracer

 This is a self-study project.
-After my beloved ABAP-Raytracer, it is time to move on.
+After my beloved ABAP-RayTracer, it is time to move on.
 I got inspired to do in Sydney/Australia 🐨 during my time at Animal Logic.
 Kudos to the development team there.

 I gonna teach myself writing a ray tracer with Kotlin with the help of the book "Ray Tracing from the Ground Up" 📗 by Kevin Suffern.